SruthiKorembathe/CICDImplementation/Using-the-templates.md

 own API consumers, especially if an endpoint or set of endpoints with non-obvious behavior or side effects, and any helpful remarks that should be called out.

+### JSON code with comments

+When you inspect the markdown for templates, you'll spot ` ```javascript ` code fences.
+Technically the code blocks are `json`, however `javascript` supports inline comments for documentation:
+JSON does not support comments but Javascript does.
+This is a trick you may want to reuse.

 ## What again is this API?